tleemann/slalom_explanations/README.md

+# SLALOM: High-Fidelity Token-Level Explanations for Transformers

-# Code for submission "Attention Mechanisms Don’t Learn Additive Models: Rethinking Feature Importance For Transformers"
+Code Repository for TMLR Paper [Attention Mechanisms Don’t Learn Additive Models: Rethinking Feature Importance For Transformers](https://openreview.net/pdf?id=yawWz4qWkF) by Tobias Leemann, Alina Fastowski, Felix Pfeiffer, and Gjergji Kasneci.

 ## Setup
 First setup a new envirionment by installing the dependencies listed in the file and activate it.